mnot/ai-control-report/draft-iab-ai-control-report.md

 --- abstract

 The AI-CONTROL Workshop was convened by the Internet Architecture Board (IAB) in September 2024.
-This report summarizes its significant points of discussion and identifies topics that may warrant further consideration and follow up work.
+This report summarizes its significant points of discussion and identifies topics that may warrant further consideration and work.

 --- middle